Anthony1892/RPS/README.md

 # RPS
-A Rock Paper Scissors odin-project assignment
+A Rock Paper Scissors odin-project assignment.
 The player plays a five rounds and a winner is announced.